West Jesmond Metro station: Facilities

-Step-free access is available at all stations across the Tyne and Wear Metro network, with level access to platform 1, and ramped access to platform 2.
+The station has two side platforms, with separate step-free access to both.
+The southbound platform has level access from Lyndhurst Avenue, whilst the northbound platform has ramped access from Brentwood Avenue.
 Between platforms, there is a ramped footbridge.
+There is no dedicated car parking available at this station.
+There is provision for cycle parking, with five cycle pods available for use for up to 10 bicycles.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

-There is no dedicated car parking available at this station.
-There is the provision for cycle parking, with five cycle pods available for use.